a19836/bloxtor/INSTALL.md

     `LimitRequestLine 10000000`
     `LimitXMLRequestBody 10000000`

-7. in CentOS is probably that the apache has the external network connections blocked which doesn't allow the mysql connect with the DBs.
+7. In CentOS is probably that the apache has the external network connections blocked which doesn't allow the mysql connect with the DBs.
 To check if this is OFF please type the following commands:
 	`sudo getsebool -a | grep httpd_can_network`

 	If the httpd_can_network_connect is OFF, you should enable them by typing:
 		`sudo setsebool -P httpd_can_network_connect 1`

-8. then execute the script: `<absolute path to framework>/other/script/set_perms.sh <absolute path to framework>`
+8. Then execute the script: `<absolute path to framework>/other/script/set_perms.sh <absolute path to framework>`

-9. configure apache document root to the <absolute path to framework>/app/ folder
+9. Configure apache document root to the <absolute path to framework>/app/ folder

-10. restart apache and open the setup.php (htttp://<your installation domain>/setup.php) file in your browser and follow instructions...
+10. Restart apache and open the setup.php (htttp://<your installation domain>/setup.php) file in your browser and follow instructions...
 The setup.php file is in the <absolute path to framework>/app/ folder.

 11. Note that if you wish to have a local TMP folder, you can create a TMP folder inside of the dirname of the app/ folder and the system will detect it automatically, or you can always set another TMP folder in the global variables.

-12. then (if apply) for each project, add the cronjobs:
+12. Then (if apply) for each project, add the cronjobs:
 	`* * * * * sudo -u www-data php <absolute path to framework>/app/layer/presentation/<project_name>/webroot/script.php  --documentroot="<absolute path to framework>/" --url="http://<project_url>/module/workerpool/run_worker_pool_script" --urlpath="module/workerpool/run_worker_pool_script" --loglevel=3`

-	example:
+	Example:
 		`sudo crontab -e`

 	   then: